Rob Kaminsky: High school

 Kaminsky attended Saint Joseph Regional High School in Montvale, New Jersey, graduating in 2013.
 Initially, he was a center fielder, and in 2011 he preferred playing the outfield.
-He was the Gatorade New Jersey Baseball Player of the Year, and the Star-Ledger New Jersey Player of the Year, in both 2012 and 2013.James Kratch (June 23, 2013).
-"Robert Kaminsky of St. Joseph (Mont.) is The Star-Ledger's baseball state Player of the Year for 2013," NJ.com.
+He was the Gatorade New Jersey Baseball Player of the Year, and the Star-Ledger New Jersey Player of the Year, in both 2012 and 2013.
 In his junior year in 2012 he was 8-2 with a 0.20 earned run average (ERA), struck out 103 batters and walked 20 in 53 innings, and pitched three no-hitters and three one-hitters.
 He was also named to the USA Today All-USA Team.